My PRK Experience

 DR. APPT — Month 5

 So, while I still had a few weeks to go until my appointment, I texted my doc this morning to vent a bit.
-He told me to come in to office to run measurements, which I did.
+He told me to come into the office to run measurements, which I did.
 (Another reminder to make sure your doctor is focused on you and your recovery.
 Mine has been incredible.
 Is very responsive when I have questions.
-I can’t stress how important that is and how much I’ve appreciate it)
+I can’t stress how important that is and how much I’ve appreciated it)

-For the first time we were able to get refraction test to measure my left eye…. the one that is lagging. -.25 and .75 astigmatism.
+For the first time, we were able to get a refraction test to measure my left eye…. the one that is lagging. -.25 and .75 astigmatism.
 Enough to definitely cause blurriness.

-So, we booked prk enhancement for left eye, happening March 18th.
+So, we booked prk enhancement for the left eye, happening on March 18th.
 Will start updates again then…….